ARMmbed/mbed-client-example-6lowpan/README.md

 8. Click **Open**.

-This will give you the debug trace of the client.
+This will give you the client's debug trace.